Currently accepting: Summer 2020.

 Our interns are critical to the ability of our legal services program to manage the volume of intakes and cases that comprise our caseload.
 Under our supervision, our interns to work directly with clients, analyze and identify legal issues, apply existing laws to unique situations, devise creative solutions to issues where the law is silent, and prepare transactional documents and legal pleadings.
 In summary, our law student interns gain familiarity with the unique ways that the legal system addresses the specific needs of the LGBTQ community.

-In addition to law student interns, we are also able to
+In addition to law student interns, we also welcome volunteer support from other interested students, paralegals, and attorneys.

 We encourage applications from all interested persons, especially people with diverse backgrounds and experiences based on age, race, ethnicity, cultural identity, gender, sexual orientation, gender expression, sexual identity, disabilities, socioeconomics, and proficiency in languages other than English.

-To apply, please send a cover letter and resume to the attention of Phos D. Ivestei, Legal Services Office Administrator, at [email protected].
+Send a cover letter and resume to the attention of Phos D. Ivestei (They/Them), Legal Services Office Administrator, at [email protected].

 Applications are accepted on a rolling basis until positions are filled, but priority consideration is given to those who apply by: